PISAresearch/pisa/12-watchtower-API.md

 * MUST reject the appointment if:
 	* Any of the fields is missing.
 	* `transaction_size` is unreasonable.
-	* `customer_signature_algorithm` does not match with one of the supported signing algorithms.
+	* `customer_signature_algorithm` does not match any of the supported signing algorithms.
 	* `customer_signature` cannot be verified using `customer_public_key`.

 * SHOULD reject the appointment if: